sonelrubin/dynamics-365-contact-center/contact-center/implement/deprecations-contact-center.md

 ms.collection:
 ---

-# Deprecations in Contact Center
+# Deprecations in Dynamics 365 Contact Center

 The features that are deprecated in Contact Center are listed in this article.